GrieferAtWork/KOSmk3/README.md

    - try-catch-finally
    - Stack unwinding into user-space (Exceptions thrown by the kernel can be caught by user-applications)
    - Highly robust kernel, even in the face of faulty kernel code (of which there probably is a lot)
-   - Zero-effort exception using guard-descriptors invoked by unwinding the stack with the help of CFI instructions.
-In other words, I'm not going the windows route of the uglyness that is SEH.
+   - Zero-effort exceptions using guard-descriptors invoked by unwinding the stack with the help of CFI instructions.
+In other words, I'm not going the windows route of the uglyness that is SEH and its stack-based linked list.
    - Implemented using pure, unmodified gcc (these aren't c++ exceptions, which is why I do actually have a finally statement)
  - QEMU
  - multiboot/multiboot2
+ - Paging
+   - Page directory self-mapping
+   - <code>%cr3</code> is only changed during preemption
    - dynamic memory
    - ALLOA (ALLocateOnAccess)
    - LOA (LoadOnAccess)
    - COW (CopyOnWrite)